 For more information, please visit our Veritas Conflict Minerals Report.

 We continually seek new ways to minimize the environmental impact of our products and services during their entire life cycle, by considering factors such as energy consumption, materials use and end-of-life treatment.

 We consider compliance with all applicable environmental laws and regulations to be the baseline for our performance and we continually look for innovative ways to eliminate the use of environmentally sensitive materials in our products.

 All our manufacturing partners and hardware suppliers are both ISO 9001 and ISO 14001 certified.

 We comply with all applicable laws and regulations in the countries where we operate.
 Compliance areas include regulatory requirements, hazardous substances, WEEE, batteries, packaging, conflict minerals and logistics.

 By reusing and recycling electronic equipment, we extend its useful life and reduce the amount of waste we send to landfill.

-For more information on collection and recycling in your area, visit the Veritas WEEE Compliance and Battery Recycling website.
+For more information on collection and recycling in your area, visit the Veritas Product Recycling website.